 Do you take insurance?

-I don’t currently take insurance.
-However, I can provide you a superbill that you can personally submit to your insurance to potentially receive reimbursement for services.
-Please note: even with a superbill, there is no guarantee for reimbursement, and you’ll still need to pay in advance, or at the time of, our counseling session.
+I don’t take insurance.
+However, with a nutrition referral form that I will provide you (signed by your medical doctor), I can give you a superbill, which you can personally submit to your insurance to potentially receive reimbursement for services.
+Please note: Even with a superbill, there is no guarantee for reimbursement, and you’ll still need to pay in advance, or at the time of, our counseling session.
 I encourage you to check with your insurance provider to see if and what registered dietitian services are covered under your plan.
-If you’d like to check with your insurance what nutrition counseling services are covered for you, here is a document to review and use when checking your insurance benefits with the codes and questions you need.
+If you’d like to check with your insurance about what nutrition counseling services are covered for you, here is a document to review and use when checking your benefits with the codes and questions you need.

 I’m in.
 I’d like to get started with eating disorder nutrition therapy.